 After visiting Danger and The Island Gallery, there are many ways to end your day.
 You can see a show at Bainbridge Performing Arts, check out Winslow Art Center, go to a concert put on by local non-profit, Spacecraft, or check out seasonal art events at Bloedel Reserve.

 If you are hoping to visit soon, plan your trip around one of the island’s best art events, Paint Out Winslow.
-The annual event, hosted by Winslow Art Center, will take place on September 8th at the Senior Community Center at Waterfront Park near the ferry.
+The annual event, hosted by Winslow Art Center, will take place on September 6-8 and will be focused on historic Bainbridge.
 Come to watch local and visiting artists as they paint scenes across the island en Plein air.
-After the painting concludes, participants and observers are welcome to a gallery exhibit and sale of the pieces painted that day.
-During the exhibit and awards ceremony, enjoy local wine and chocolate.
-All events are free for observers, besides the tasting which costs $15.
+After the painting concludes, participants and observers are welcome to a gallery exhibit and sale of the pieces painted throughout the 3-day event.
+During the art exhibition and awards ceremony, enjoy local wine and chocolate.

 Whatever you choose to do, Bainbridge Island has a wonderful variety of art for you!